My Map of You by Isabelle Broom will be published on the 21st April 2016. Available to pre-order now.

 If your book was made into a film, what song would you choose for the opening credits?

 What an amazing question!
 Well, I guess I would have to opt for something Greek with a plinky-plonky guitar.
 Zorba The Greek?
 Or anything by McFly, because I love them.

 Who would you choose to play your favourite character in the film of your book?

 That’s easy – it would be Aidan Turner (aka Poldark) playing my Aidan.
 They have tallness, Irishness and handsomeness in common.
 Swoon…

 What do you hope readers will take away with them from your book?

 My Map Of You is very much a story about being true to who you really are and learning to accept that person.
 I fully believe that people are responsible for their own happiness – you can’t rely on another person to make you happy – and until you work out how to do that, you can’t be in a proper, honest relationship.
 I would like readers to go on the same journey as Holly, my central character, does, and stop being so hard on themselves.
 We are all unique and lovable, but so often we put pressures on ourselves that we never would on anyone else.
 Learning to be happy in your own skin is what it’s all about.

 I'm so excited to have won a competition to have a character named after me in your next book, can you tell us anything about it?

 The finer details are still secret at the moment, but I can tell you that the story will revolve around three couples that are all in very different stages of their lives and their relationships.
 They all come together in Prague and what happens over the course of five days changes all their lives forever.

-Thanks you so much for joining us today Isabelle wishing you a very merry Christmas and lots of luck with your book which will be published in April next year.
+Thanks you so much for joining us today Isabelle and wishing you lots of luck with your book which will be published in April next year.
 X x x

 Book Angel x